Stockholm, Sweden is known to be an expensive city, but many travelers don't know that there are numerous free things to do in Stockholm as well.

 You can visit beautiful churches and museums, see the changing of the guard at the King's residence and even laze on the beach—all without spending a Krona.
 As you travel, you'll want to speak a little Swedish with phrases will help you connect with the locals.

 Take a look at this travel season's 10 best activities and sights in Stockholm that are ideal for a traveler on a budget.
-This free city map will get you started.
+A map of the area can help to get you started.

 The guard of the Swedish royal family consists of 30,000 individual guards.
 Watching this free 40-minute event in front of the residence of the King of Sweden is a very popular attraction in Stockholm.